richardwzhu/CrossyRoad/README.md

 Goal:  Complete game logic/player interactions and begin to add scene switching and animations.

-Work accomplished:  Today, I was able to properly display my map(grass, roads, rivers) with the correct generation of moving and stationary obstacles.
+Work accomplished:  Today, I was able to properly display my map (grass, roads, rivers) with the correct generation of moving and stationary obstacles.
 I also worked out most of the character interactions with the obstacles (character cannot move in a direction if there are stationary obstacles)(if a player touches a moving car, the game is over) except the player interaction with moving logs on the river.
 I also added scene switching and a few effects and animations that make the game smoother and more enjoyable.
 One of these was the ScaleTransition effect during the character's movement, creating a more realistic jumping translation.

+**Thursday May 28 (6 hours)**

+Goal:  Complete game logic and player interaction with log, add score counting, improve collision detecting, add/finish scene switching.

+Work accomplished:  First, I attempted to optimize my collision detecting mechanism (character against stationary and moving obstacles).
+I tried a few different approaches, all of which I committed to GitHub before scrapping (if it didn't work), just in case I were to return to the idea.
+I ended up improving marginally on my prior detecting method.
+I also finished my character - obstacle interactions after coding the character and river/log interaction.
+I added score counting during the running game, however, my game over page still doesn't display to correct final score.
+I also added a proper instruction scene and game over scene.
+My game over scene's 'back to main menu' button works, however, the 'replay' button is only somewhat functional.
 ***
 ***